inkVerb/VIP/401-shell/Lesson-03.md

   - Permissions requirements can be different for `cron` files in different locations!
   - Usually, `cron` files in `/etc/cron.SOMEDIR/` directories need to be `644`
 - Follow `cron` structure carefully and don't be sloppy!
+- Refer to this cheat-sheet for more about `cron` scheduling: [VIP/Cheat-Sheets: Cron Schedule Tasks](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Cron.md)

 ___